enze-chen/enze-chen.github.io/_posts/2020-8-8-nsfgrfp.md

 The GRFP is typically due the last full week of October, with the date differing by discipline.
 Materials Research is typically due on the Tuesday of the week.
 All materials are due at 5:00PM local time and they are **very strict** about this!
 Make sure you and your letter writers know.
 They do not make exceptions and you don't want to be caught on the wrong side.

 #### Eligibility
 * Class year: Essentially, you can apply once as an undegraduate student and once as a graduate student.
-If you don't apply as an undergrad, then you don't get that opportunity back, so it it's *in your best interest to apply as an undergrad if you're going directly into a PhD*.
+If you don't apply as an undergrad, then you don't get that opportunity back, *so it is in your best interest to apply as an undergrad if you're going directly into a PhD*.
 If you have a joint BS/MS degree (like me), then their new policy is you can only apply once as a "graduate student," unfortunately.
 * Topic: It has to be STEM-related, but even then it can be pretty flexible (e.g. basic science, engineering applications, STEM education, possibly even STEM policy-related?).
-However, it seems like starting in 2020 ([NSF 20-587](https://www.nsf.gov/pubs/2020/nsf20587/nsf20587.htm){:target="_blank"}) there are new *high priority research areas*.
+However, it seems like starting in 2020 ([NSF 20-587](https://www.nsf.gov/pubs/2020/nsf20587/nsf20587.htm){:target="_blank"}) there are new *high priority research areas*??
 I have no idea how these will be prioritized.
 * Citizenship: If you're at least a permanent resident then you're good.

 #### Statistics